jyy2025/jyy2025.github.io/_pages/about.md

   - /about.html
 ---

-I received the master's degree from the State Key Laboratory of Computer Architecture, Institute of Computing Technology, Chinese Academy of Sciences, and supervised by Prof. [Yunquan Zhang](https://scholar.google.com/citations?user=Cxg_yNoAAAAJ&hl=en)
+I received the master's degree from the State Key Laboratory of Computer Architecture, Institute of Computing Technology, Chinese Academy of Sciences, and supervised by Prof. [Yunquan Zhang](https://scholar.google.com/citations?user=Cxg_yNoAAAAJ&hl=en).
+Before this, I received my B.E. degree in Computer Science from Shandong University.

 Please refer to my CV.
 If you have any questions, feel free to contact me by email.